 What we're about

-[Note: We typically have 9-12 people at the meeting.
-Due to confidentiality concerns, most people do not preregister in Meetup.]
+[Note: Due to COVID-19, this meeting has moved online.
+See Zoom information below for details on how to join the meeting.
+Also, due to confidentiality concerns, most people do not preregister in Meetup.]
 "Discover the Power of Choice!"
 SMART Recovery is an evidence-based peer support group that focuses on self-empowerment.
 Our meetings are free and open to anyone seeking help with an addictive behavior, including but not limited to alcohol, drugs, sex, food, gambling, and pornography.
 We encourage participation by persons of any race, color, religion, disability, gender, sexual orientation, or gender identity.
 We do not tolerate discrimination or harassment of any kind in our meetings.
 Our program focuses on four areas: • Build and maintain motivation, • Cope with urges and cravings, • Managing thoughts, feelings, and behaviors • Achieve lifestyle balance in order to prevent relapse Flexible, self-directed change is encouraged through many tools and techniques designed to increase self-reliance.
 A great deal of support is available without formal sponsorship.
 Participants are welcome to attend meetings for as long as you find them helpful.
 Our meetings last sixty to ninety minutes and operate in a workshop-like atmosphere.
 A volunteer facilitator leads each session and encourages discussion.
 Individuals may choose to participate, or just sit back and listen.
 The meetings are free and confidential.
 We believe that the power to change addictive behaviors resides within each individual and does not depend upon adherence to any spiritual viewpoint.
 The use of religious or spiritual beliefs and practices in recovery is a personal choice and not a part of our program.
 SMART Recovery is a recognized resource for substance abuse and addiction recovery by the American Academy of Family Physicians, Center for Health Care Evaluation, National Institute on Drug Abuse (NIDA), US Department of Health and Human Services, and the American Society of Addiction Medicine.
 The Baltimore Ethical Society sponsors the Saturday morning meeting of SMART Recovery.